 Through our Vulnerable Groups focus area, our approach has been primarily as a funder and enabler.
 Through our Governance and Nutrition focus areas, we play the role of orchestrator, where we aim to bring about far reaching reform within the sectors concerned.
 Here too, we have our own strategy for each theme.
 And we support partners who share our goals.

-ACWADAM is active across India piloting projects in aquifer-based groundwater management, documenting and sharing knowledge, in order to inform policy as well as bring about greater participation from community stakeholders.
+ACWADAM is active across India piloting projects in aquifer-based groundwater management, documenting and sharing knowledge, in order to inform policy as well as bring about greater participation from the community stakeholders.

 AKRSP is shoring up the economic independence of 15,000 Adivasi farmer households in five districts of Madhya Pradesh, setting up women’s self-help groups, boosting community-based institutions, and promoting sustainable agriculture through water and land resource development.

-Resource persons to train 5,000 master farmers in natural farming, develop standards for farmer certification and create innovation hubs of best farming practices.
+Centre for Sustainable Agriculture is building up a cadre of 5,000 master farmers in natural farming, develop standards for farmer certification and create innovation hubs of best farming practices.
 The aim is also to improve market access and prices for farmer institutions--across Kadapa, Anantapuramu and Vizianagaram districts of AP.

-The NGO will enhance the livelihoods and incomes of 4,500 Adivasi farm households in Gujarat’s Aravalli district.
+livelihoods and incomes of 4,500 Adivasi farm households in Gujarat’s Aravalli district.
 There will be cropping practices for better soil health, improved agricultural productivity, enterprise development and strengthening of farmer producer organisations.